 In addition, we operate a hot-water recovery system that recaptures hot water for reuse in the brewhouse and reduces our water consumption by approximately 3.1 million gallons per year.
 We’ve reduced the spray nozzle apertures on bottle and keg washers to reduce water consumption.
 We added a glycol chiller in tandem with our heat exchanger to reduce cooling water use.

 But the Big Kahuna of our water conservation program – and a benefit to our entire community – is our own bona fide, voluntary water treatment plant.
 This system reduces the loading to the municipal treatment plant by pretreating the organic content.
 We recycle the biosolids from our treatment plant by giving them to local farmers and orchardists who use them for soil amendment and fertilizer instead of consuming landfill capacity.
-In-house employees are dedicated to the management
+In-house employees are dedicated to the management of this system.

 It’s our home-away-from-home, a magnificent generator of liquid gold.
 Soon after we laid eyes on the former cannery building, we set out to recycle and reclaim whatever materials we could.
 Inside, we hum with efficiency; everything from utilizing energy conservation measures to compressing our work week into four very productive days, which helps reduce water and energy consumption by 20 percent.
 It also reduces the amount of driving employees have to do and allows them to have a three-day weekend every week!